RamonDijkstra/Autonomous-Beach-Cleaning-Robot/README.md

 To get YOLO working, follow the above links and install the files.

 ### Knowledge Graph
-The create_knowledgegraph.py file in this repository contains the Knowledge Graph of the autonomous robot.
+The create_knowledgegraph.py file in this repository contains the knowledge graph of the autonomous robot.
 It saves the Knowledge Graph in the knowledgegraph.ttl file.
+A visualisation of this knowledge graph can be found in the visualisation_knowledge_graph.png file.

 ### Get everything together
-The detect_and_query_KG.py file in this repository contains the object detection combined with the knowledge graph to infer action.
+The detect_and_query_KG.py file in this repository contains the object detection combined with the knowledge graph to infer the actions that need to be taken by the robot.

 How to get it working:
 - Install YOLO
 - Run the create_knowledgegraph.py file
-- Choose a image to detect
+- Choose an image to detect
 - Run the detect_and_query_KG.py file

 The output contains the actions that need to be taken by the robot.

+The visualisation_scenario_full_system.png file contains a visualisation of the whole system.